in-toto/in-toto-java/README.md

 ## Using the new library

-The library exposes a new set of models used for in-toto attestations 0.1.0.
+The library exposes a new set of models used for in-toto 0.1.0, DSSE 1.0.0 and .
 If you wish to use the deprecated legacy Link library, please skip to the next section.

 The new library allows you to instantiate a Statement and populate it as